-The School Board hereby establishes a Student Fee Fund.
-The Student Fee Fund shall be a separate school district fund not funded by tax revenue, into which all money collected from students and subject to the Student Fee Fund shall be deposited and from which money shall be expended for the purposes for which it was collected from students.
-Funds subject to the Student Fee Fund consist of money collected from students for:
+Student Fee Fund: The school board hereby establishes a Student Fee Fund.
+The Student Fee Fund shall be a separate school district fund that will not be funded by tax revenue, and that will serve a depository for all monies collected from students for (1) participation in extracurricular activities, (2) post-secondary education costs, and (3) summer school or night school courses.
+Monies in the Student Fee Fund shall be expended only for the purposes for which they were collected from students.